Introduction

 To package your Next.js app into a native mobile container, follow these steps:

-To access and build the Android project, you need to have Android Studio installed.
-For iOS development, you need a Mac with Xcode installed.
+To build the Android project, you need Android Studio.
+For iOS, you need a Mac with Xcode.

 - Build and sync your project: